TG-Techie/slicey/README.md

 ---

+> :warning: there are bugs, if you find one please file an issue

 #### Add Mutating Slices to Python

 Mutating slices (or "reference slices") deal with a subset of a list as if it was its own list.
 This contrasts python's native "value slicing" where slicing a list provides a new list.